 Pason's Chairman, James D. Hill, is not independent within the meaning of National Instrument 52-110 Audit Committees.
-Pason's Lead Director, James B. Howe, is independent.
-The responsibilities of the Lead Director are described in a written position description available on the Corporation's website at www.pason.com in the Investors section.
+In order to provide effective leadership, James B. Howe, has been appointed as the independent Lead Director.
+The responsibilities of the Lead Director are described in the Board of Directors mandate available on the Corporation's website at www.pason.com in the Investors section.
 Such responsibilities include assuring effective and independent corporate governance in managing the affairs of the Board and the Corporation, chairing meetings and acting as the Corporation's spokesperson when the Chairman is absent, chairing independent director sessions of meetings, and communicating with the independent directors.